temporalio/temporal/docs/worker-versioning.md

 multiple Workers polling multiple Task Queues, you would need to separately update the rules of each Task Queue.

-There are two types of rules: _Build ID Assignment rules_ and _Compatible Build ID Redirect rules_.
+There are two types of rules: _Build ID Assignment rules_ and _Build ID Redirect rules_.

 ### Assignment Rules
 Assignment rules are used to assign a Build ID for a new execution when it starts.
 Their primary